dbmanifest/Manifest_Protocol/README.md

 Although, so far, the rules applicable to issuing and holding utility tokens were largely undefined - or at least very vague - in most countries, an STO consists in the issuance of a security that uses the blockchain technology as its registry, proof of ownership and transfer infrastructure.
 Such instrument is regulated in every country and, as a consequence, STOs have to comply with the related regulations of the country where the security token is issued as well as those of the countries where it is distributed (sold).

-Characteristics | Utility Token | Security Token
-:---: | :---: | :---:
+Characteristics | Utility KonneticToken | Security KonneticToken :---: | :---: | :---:
 Purpose | Usage | Investment
 Regulation | Non existing or vague in most cases | Stringent as existing securities laws should be taken as reference